nirabo/dell-unisphere-client/README.md

 ### Library Usage

-You can also use the Dell Unisphere Client as a library in your Python code:
+You can use the Dell Unisphere Client as a library in your Python code.
+The client is now fully stateless, authenticating with each API call:

 ```python
 from dell_unisphere_client.client import UnisphereClient